Last updated on March 5, 2023 by Wandering our World

 One of our favorite beaches is West Whale Bay, which has unbelievable turquoise-clear water.
 As the name suggests, you can also spot migrating humpback whales here during April.

-For a dip, you can go to the natural swimming lakes situated throughout the mangroves in Blue Hole Park – there are several walking trails to enjoy that take you to and from these swimming spots.
+For a dip, you can go to the natural swimming lakes situated throughout the mangroves in Blue Hole Park.
+There are several walking trails to enjoy that take you to and from these swimming spots.
+The hiking options are not as good as Jamaica perhaps, but having the option is still great.

 For another beautiful beach with calm swimming water, head to Bloody Bay.
 The turquoise-hued water is a great place to swim, snorkel, paddle board and more.